-Polish mother of 7 successfully gives birth to quintuplets
+Polish mother of 7 gives birth to quintuplets

 “If you have a system, a calm approach and a positive attitude, then it is possible to have a really cool life with such a large bunch of children,” Clarke said.

-Clarke and her British husband’s other children are aged between 10 months and 12 years, and include two pairs of twins.
+Clarke and her husband’s other children are aged between 10 months and 12 years, and include two pairs of twins.